7 of the deadliest fighter jets still in active service

 However, many others consider it more capable than the F-15, Rafale, and Su-27.
 It is anticipated that the Typhoon to remain in active service well into the 2030s when it is replaced by either the New Generation Fighter or BAE Tempest.

 5. The F-18 Hornet/Super Hornet is a highly capable American fighter jet

 First use in combat: 1986 (U.S.)

-The F-18 Hornet is widely considered to be the U.S. Navy's best and most versatile multirole fighter.
-It has served with distinction for many years and in many combat areas around the world.
+The F-18 Hornet is the U.S. Navy's best and most versatile multirole fighter.
+It has served with distinction for many years and in many combat areas worldwide.

-The Hornet is currently in use by various Air Forces including the Royal Australian Air Force and Spanish Air Force.
+Various air forces use the Hornet, including the Royal Australian Air Force and the Spanish Air Force.

-Its larger and more technically capable variant, the F-18 E/F Super Hornet, features updated avionics and other improvements to bring the aircraft up to modern standards.
+Its more extensive and technically capable variant, the F-18 E/F Super Hornet, features updated avionics and other improvements to bring the aircraft up to modern standards.